CCSP Domain #1: Cloud concepts, architecture, and design [updated 2022]

 Impact of related technologies

-Candidates will need to understand some of the critical and emerging technologies representing the fastest-growing applications of cloud computing.
+Candidates need to understand some of the critical and emerging technologies representing the fastest-growing applications of cloud computing.

 - Machine learning